ChangingCosmic/Piano-Simulator/README.md

 # Piano-Simulator
-Piano simulator in Java
-Uses Swing FX to render
+Piano simulator in Java.
+Uses FX to render piano.